douglaslab/mpp/README.md

 ### website

 Every project should ultimately be able to serve its own website.
 The site (e.g. jekyll, etc) should live here.

+If you're working on a blog post and it isnt finished you can name it 'something-title.md'; and commit it to the repository.
+When it's ready you can 'pubish' it by prepending the date to the name.
+Alternatively you can add:
+    published: true
+to that file's yaml frontmatter.

+## Template Particulars.

+### SCSS and CSS

+The /assets/css/main.scss is really the important file here.
+It just imports a list of .scss files - jekyll knows where those are located (/assets/_sass), we tell it in the _config.yml file in the root dir.

+Jekyll parses all the files imported in the '/assets/css/main.scss' file, and generates it into one, single, compressed file ucalled /_site/assets/css/main.css.